Students interested in the dual award program should begin by enrolling in the Master of Cultural Heritage and Museum Studies (Professional).

 - Q: What if I don’t take up an offered place in the Dual Program?
-A: If you decide not to take up a place in the dual award program or are unsuccessful in your application, you may continue your enrolment as a Melbourne (on-campus) or Cloud (off-campus) student, full-time or part-time, in the Master of Cultural Heritage or Graduate Diploma in Museum Studies.
-These changes can be made up to the end of Orientation Week in March 2021.
+A: If you decide not to take up a place in the dual award program or are unsuccessful in your application, you may continue your enrolment as a Melbourne (on-campus) or Cloud (off-campus) student, full-time or part-time, in the Deakin Cultural Heritage & Museum Studies Program.
+We can work on an alternative course plan with you – and course selection changes can be made up to the end of Orientation Week in March 2021.

-- Q: When can I enrol in the Master of Cultural Heritage at Deakin?
+- Q: When can I enrol in the Master of Cultural Heritage & Museum Studies at Deakin?
 A: Anytime!
 The on-line process is open, and straightforward to complete.